VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 `:wq!`

-Let's look at our file now using either less, cat, head,or tail:
+Let's look at our file now using either `less`, `cat`, `head`, or `tail`:

-You can see that we overwrote our original contents.
-This shows us that `vi` is a means to not only make new files, but to edit pre-existing ones too.
+You can see that we overwrote our original contents. `vi` can be used for both making new files and editing pre-existing ones too!

-OR, if after making corrections you decide to quit insert mode without saving changes, you can press esc, then follow with `:q!` (q to quit, ! to force):
+If after making corrections you decide you don't like them and want to exit the file without saving changes, you can press `esc`, then `:q!` (q to quit, ! to force):

 `vi test_file.txt`